martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 ...
 ```

-How to search and install an lib?
+How to search and install libraries?
 ------

 Arduino CLI provide a tool for search and install the same libraries of Arduino IDE (official repos).